ninjudd/ring-async/README.md

 ## Usage

-To return an asynchronous response that doesn't consume a single thread for the duration of the request, just use `ring.adapter.jetty-async/run-jetty-async` instead of `ring.adapter.jetty/run-jetty` and return a response map where the `:body` is a core.async channel.
+To return an asynchronous response that doesn't consume a thread for the duration of the request, just use `ring.adapter.jetty-async/run-jetty-async` instead of `ring.adapter.jetty/run-jetty` and return a response map where the `:body` is a core.async channel.
 Then, simply use a `go` block to add data to the body asynchronously.

 ```clj
 (ns ring-async-sample